Nanchang: Road

 The road transport infrastructure in Nanchang is extensive.
 A number of national highways cross through the city.
 They are the National roads No.105 from Beijing to Zhuhai, No.320 from Shanghai to Kunming, and No.316 from Fuzhou to Lanzhou.
 The major transport companies that operate in Nanchang are the Chang'an Transport Company Limited, the Nanchang Long-distance Bus Station, and the Xufang Bus Station.
 National Highway G70 crosses through Nanchang.
 Nanchang also built its round-city highway G70_01 opening in 2007.

 The Nanchang Long-distance Bus Station serves long-distance routes to Nanjing, Shenzhen, Hefei and other cities outside Jiangxi Province.
 The Xufang Bus Station operates routes to cities, towns and counties within Jiangxi Province.

 Metro

-Nanchang Rail Transit is the first rail transportation system in Jiangxi Province, the world's leading MRT system, the second batch of rail transit cities in China.
-It will connect Nanchang's main downtown area and each satellite city, the Nanchang Metro has been in service since 26th Dec 2015.
-Nanchang is the 25th city in mainland China to put into operation.
+Nanchang Rail Transit is the first rail transportation system in Jiangxi Province, and has been in service since 26 December 2015.
+Nanchang is the 25th city in mainland China to install a metro.
 The planning of Nanchang rail transit project started in 1999 and was officially started in 2009.
 The first phase of the No. 1 and No. 2 lines was 50,996 kilometers (the first line is the underground line).
 Line 1 was officially opened and operated at the end of 2015, and Line 2 of the “First Section” began trial operation on August 19, 2017.